KentDoCode/KentDoCode/README.md

 ## 📌 Projects I'm Working On

 - 🧮 [Simple Calculator](https://simple-calculator-kent.netlify.app/): A basic calculator made with HTML, CSS, and JavaScript.
+- 📘 [Webdev Journey Website](https://playful-malasada-fc1075.netlify.app/): A responsive website with a header, nav bar, sidebar, and main content area.
+It includes 4 modules summarizing what I’ve learned and the videos I’ve watched so far from the Web Development Fundamentals course by iCreatechs.
 - 📝 More beginner-friendly web projects coming soon!

 ## 💡 Fun Fact